 HELPING WOMEN BE WORK READY

-We have committed $10 million to establish the new Launch into Work program, which will assist more women become work-ready by increasing their skills, experience and confidence to overcome the barriers to training and employment.
+The new Launch into Work program will assist more women be work-ready by increasing skills, experience and confidence to overcome the barriers to training and employment.

-We’ll continue to fund the Women’s Money Toolkit, a free online resource with practical tools that teach women how to better manage their finances.
+We’ll continue to fund the Women’s Money Toolkit, a free online resource with practical tools that teaches women how to better manage their finances.

-The Coalition Government is determined to keep women and children in Australia safe at home, safe on the streets and safe online.
+The Liberal and Nationals Government is determined to keep women and children in Australia safe at home, safe on the streets and safe online.

-We are investing more than ever before – around $275 million a year – on programs that directly support women and children who are victims of, or at risk of, domestic violence.
+Since 2015, we have invested well over $300 million on programs that directly support women and children who are victims of, or at risk of, domestic violence.

 With this investment we are: improving frontline services; improving the legal system; ensuring better, safer use of technology; and driving cultural change.